sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

 As these examples illustrate, the continued fraction properties of the :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances are fully respected by the rational operations.

-Rational operations for :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` can involve any instance of :py:class:`numbers.Rational`, including :py:class:`int` and :py:class:`fractions.Fraction`, and the result is always a new :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instance:
+Rational operations for :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` can involve any instance of :py:class:`numbers.Rational`, including :py:class:`int` and :py:class:`fractions.Fraction`, but results are only guaranteed for the latter two types, and in these cases the result is always a new :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instance.

 .. code:: python